-The following tables set forth certain information regarding the beneficial ownership of our common stock as to the Selling Stockholders and the shares offered by them in this prospectus.
+The following table set forth certain information regarding the beneficial ownership of our common stock as to the selling stockholders and the shares offered by them in this prospectus.
 Beneficial ownership is determined in accordance with the rules of the SEC.
-In computing the number of shares beneficially owned by a Selling Stockholder and the percentage of ownership of that Selling Stockholder, shares of common stock underlying shares of our Secured Convertible Debentures and options or warrants held by that Selling Stockholder that are convertible or exercisable, as the case may be, within 60 days of the commencement of this offering are included.
-Those shares, however, are not deemed outstanding for the purpose of computing the percentage ownership of any other Selling Stockholder.
-Each Selling Stockholder's percentage of ownership in the following tables is based upon 38,167,028 shares of our common stock outstanding on January 31, 2006.
+In computing the number of shares beneficially owned by a selling stockholders and the percentage of ownership of that selling stockholder, shares of common stock underlying shares of convertible preferred stock, options or warrants held by that selling stockholder that are convertible or exercisable, as the case may be, within 60 days of January 31, 2005 are included.
+Those shares, however, are not deemed outstanding for the purpose of computing the percentage ownership of any other selling stockholder.
+Each selling stockholder's percentage of ownership in the following table is based upon 36,690,056 shares of common stock outstanding as of January 31, 2005 and not 37,099,460 shares of our common stock.
+An aggregate of 409,404 shares of common stock are issuable to certain selling stockholders as Penalty Shares pursuant to the terms of the Registration Rights Agreement, dated as of November 12, 2004, by and among the Company and certain stockholders and a Registration Rights Agreement, dated as of January 12, 2005, by and among the Company and a certain stockholder.
+Therefore the following table includes a column to reflect the additional shares of common stock which certain selling stockholders are entitled to as penalty shares.
+However, such amounts are de minimus when calculating such selling stockholders' percentage ownership in the Company.

-Except as described below, none of the Selling Stockholders within the past three years has had any material relationship with us or any of our affiliates:
+Except as described below, none of the selling stockholders within the past three years has had any material relationship with us or any of our affiliates:

-- · J. Todd Derbin has served as our Chief Executive Officer until December 31, 2005 and a director since November 12, 2004; our Chairman of the Board of Directors as of January 1, 2006.
-He will serve as a consultant. - Roni Appel has served as President and Chief Executive Officer since January 1, 2006 and as our Chief Financial Officer and a director since November 12, 2004; Carmel Ventures, Inc., of which Mr. Appel is the principal stockholder has provided consulting services to us; LVEP by which Mr. Appel is employed, is providing consulting services to us and pays his compensation as our officer; - · Scott Flamm, who died in January 2006, had served as a director of the Company since November 12, 2004 and of LVEP, of which he was a principal stockholder and an employee, and which provides consulting services to us and was a general partner of Flamm Family Partners, L.P. - · Thomas McKearn has served as a director since November 12, 2004; - Dr. James Patton has served as a director since November 12, 2004 and has served as a consultant to us in the past;

-- Dr. Yvonne Patton has served as a consultant; - · The Trustees of the University of Pennsylvania own the patents which we have an exclusive license; - · Sunrise Securities Corp. acted as placement agent in the November 2004 Private Placement.
+- · J. Todd Derbin has served as our Chief Executive Officer and a director since November 12, 2004; - · Roni Appel has served as our Chief Financial Officer and a director since November 12, 2004; Carmel Ventures, Inc., of which Mr. Appel is the principal stockholder has provided consulting services to us; LVEP by which Mr. Appel is employed, is providing consulting services to us; - · Scott Flamm has served as a director since November 12, 2004 and LVEP of which Mr. Flamm is a principal stockholder and an employee of, is providing consulting services to us; - · Thomas McKearn has served as a director since November 12, 2004; - \cdot Dr. James Patton has served as a director since November 12, 2004 and has served as a consultant to us in the past; - · Dr. Yvonne Patton has served as a consultant; - · The Trustees of the University of Pennsylvania own the patents which we have an exclusive license; - Sunrise Securities Corp. acted as placement agent in the Private Placement.
 Nathan Low, Amnon Mandelbaum, Marcia Kucher, Derek Caldwell, Richard Stone and David Goodfriend are all affiliated with or employed by Sunrise Securities Corp., the placement agent in the Private Placement.
-Sunrise Equity Partners, LP and Sunrise Foundation Trust are also affiliates of Sunrise Securities Corp.; - · Dr. David Filer is a consultant for us and provided consulting services to the Sunrise Securities Corp; and - · Reitler Brown Holdings, LLC is an affiliate of Reitler Brown & Rosenblatt LLC, counsel to the Company.
+Sunrise Equity Partners, LP and Sunrise Foundation Trust are also affiliates of Sunrise Securities Corp.; and

+· Dr. David Filer is a consultant for us and provided consulting services to the Sunrise Securities Corp.

-The term "Selling Stockholders" also includes any transferees, pledges, donees, or other successors in interest to the Selling Stockholders named in the table below.
+The term "selling stockholders" also includes any transferees, pledges, donees, or other successors in interest to the selling stockholders named in the table below.
 To our knowledge, subject to applicable community property laws, each person named in the table has sole voting and investment power with respect to the shares of common stock set forth opposite such person's name.